sanguneo/vcsscomb/README.md

 # vcsscomb

-csscomb adaptor for .vue file
+csscomb adapter for .vue files

-use vcsscomb option (arguments) as csscomb.
+Use the csscomb option for vcsscomb.

 vcsscomb --config $configFilePath$ $vueFilePath.vue$